Timeline of the Israeli–Palestinian conflict in 2023: 18 March

 Palestinian militants fired a rocket from Gaza into southern Israel.
-The rocket landed in an open area in the southern Israeli city of Sderot and didn’t cause any injury.
+The rocket landed in an open area in the southern Israeli city of Sderot and didn't cause any injury.

 19 March

-An Israeli man was shot and seriously wounded while driving with his family through Huwaara in the West Bank.
+An Itamar settler was shot and seriously wounded while driving with his family through Huwaara in the West Bank.
 The gunman, a Palestinian from the nearby village of Madama was later arrested.
 Hamas and Islamic Jihad spokespersons stated that the incident was a 'natural response' to the occupation.

 A 64-year-old Israeli man was lightly injured after his vehicle was shot at and had stones thrown at while he drove at the Doar Junction near the West Bank village of Ras Karkar.

 Following the earlier Aqaba summit, the parties convened again at Sharm el-Sheikh.
 Israel reiterated a commitment to freeze talks about establishing new West Bank settlements for four months and to halt the authorization of outposts for a period of six months.
 The parties agreed to meet again in April.

 A 32-year-old Israeli man succumbed to wounds he sustained in a shooting attack in Tel Aviv eleven days prior.

+Israel's Finance Minister Bezalel Smotrich, whilst speaking in Paris, openly denied the existence of the Palestinian ethnic group, claiming that they are 'an invention' of the past century.
+The US issued a rebuke and the EU called on Israel to disavow the comments.
+As well as condemning the comments, Jordan summoned the Israeli ambassador because Smotrich used a map portraying Jordan as part of the Jewish state's territory, during his talk.

+OCHA issued the Protection of Civilians Report covering the period 28 February – 13 March 2023.
+During the reporting period, 16 Palestinians (75 year to date) were killed by Israeli forces, 0 Israelis (14 year to date) were killed by Palestinians.
+There were 124 Israeli military search and arrest operations in the West Bank (857 year to date), and 38 Palestinian-owned structures were demolished (273 year to date including 75 in East Jerusalem).

+20 March

+The US State Department issued its 2022 report on human rights confirming that this area continues to be a problem for Israel.
+Significant human rights issues include credible reports of unlawful or arbitrary killings.

+21 March

+Israel repealed a 2005 law whereby four Israeli settlements, Homesh, Sa-Nur, Ganim and Kadim, were dismantled as part of the Israeli disengagement from Gaza.
+The move was condemned by the PA and the EU, the latter calling for the revocation of the new law.
+Critics, including some of the Israeli opposition and NGOs supporting Palestinian rights, denounced the move as a prelude to annexation of the West Bank.
+The US, in addition to denouncing the move, also summoned the Israeli ambassador to express concern.